COP-Project/main/README.md

 ## Vision Statement
 Your vision statement should contain the following information and be formatted as one or more paragraphs.

-  1. For ... (the product’s target market)
+1. For ... (the product’s target market) :

-  2. Who/That ... (describe what need your product solves)
+2. Who/That ... (describe what need your product solves) :

-  3. The product ... (product name,or product category)
+3. The product ... (product name,or product category) :

-  4. That leads to ... (main advantage, appealing reason for purchase)
+4. That leads to ... (main advantage, appealing reason for purchase) :

-  5. Unlike the ... (principal competing alternatives)
+5. Unlike the ... (principal competing alternatives)  :

-  6. Our product offers ... (describe main differentiation)
+6. Our product offers ... (describe main differentiation) :

+  Since 2006, 2,323 AMBER alerts have occured across the United States.
+About 200 alerts are generated per year, meaning over 200 children are abducted each year.
+These alerts almosts always include vital information for motorists to alert authorities if a given vehicle is spotted.
+This effort could be consolidated and improved using artificial intelligence to analyze traffic camera feed to search for vehicles of interest.

+  Using the License Plate Recognition Program, a passive, yet more efficient approach can be taken to finding missing children.
+Instead of relying on the occupied memories of drivers across the country, an automated system can maintain a scalable search for important vehicles, notifying authorities when an involved vehicle is found.

 ## Sprint 1